stella3d/OscCore/README.md

 There are already at least 4 other OSC implementations for Unity:
 - [OscJack](https://github.com/keijiro/OscJack), [ExtOSC](https://github.com/Iam1337/extOSC), [UnityOSC](https://github.com/jorgegarcia/UnityOSC), & [OscSimpl](https://assetstore.unity.com/packages/tools/input-management/osc-simpl-53710)

 OscCore was created largely because all of these other libraries _allocate memory for each received message_, which will cause lots of garbage collections when used with a large amount of messages.
-For more on this see [performance details](#performance-details)
+For more on this see [performance details](#performance-details).

 OscCore aims foremost to be **small** & **fast**, so that other systems can be built on top of it.

 The initial focus is on basic functionality.
 Higher-level components like those found in previous libraries may come later or in a package built around this.

+One of the existing libraries may satisfy your needs if you don't need to care much about garbage allocation / performance!

 ## Versions and Platforms